This post may contain affiliate links. Please read our disclosure policy.

 To make the date version

-• Place the oats in a food processor fitted with the steel blade and process until ground into a flour.
-Add the protein powder, dates, maple syrup, vanilla, salt, 1/4 cup milk and (optional) melted unsweetened chocolate.
+• Add protein powder, dates, maple syrup, vanilla, salt, milk, and (optional) melted unsweetened chocolate.

 To make the nut butter version

-• Place the oats in a food processor fitted with the steel blade and process until ground into a flour.
-Add the protein powder, cocoa powder (or more protein powder), nut butter, maple syrup, salt, 1/4 cup milk and melted unsweetened chocolate (or more nut butter and maple syrup).
+• Add protein powder, cocoa powder (or more protein powder), nut butter, maple syrup, salt, milk, and melted chocolate (or the maple syrup/nut butter alternative).

 Video